 - Route of All Evil- Two Roads Brewing: At 7.5 percent alcohol, this is a slightly less strong, but still bold Black IPA featuring a full body and signature bitter, citrus notes of Northwest hops but with notes of dark chocolate and molasses for a sweeter twist.
 Buy Here.

-Belgian IPA is distinguished by American and English styles not based upon its origin- it’s actually not popular in Belgian– but for the yeast and process used.
+Belgian IPA is distinguished by American IPA and English IPA styles not based upon its origin- it’s actually not popular in Belgian– but for the yeast and process used.

 Belgian yeast provides a more clean and crisp, or refreshing finish.
 Belgian yeast also allows for more expressive bitterness, and an especially dry finish, with an abundance of alcohol, making this among the strongest of ale types.
 You can expect classic flavors from hops and citrus notes.